polynetwork/dev-docs/new_chain/relayer/relayer.md

 There are two components required: **Chain Listener** and **Chain Submitter**.

 ### 1.1 Chain Listener
-Chain listener fetches data from the source chain and Poly chain, including block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain message in the Poly chain.
+Chain listener fetches data from the source chain and Poly Chain, including block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain message in Poly Chain.
 The listed interface is necessary.

 ```go